Overseer-Programmer/Project-Data-Storage-Paradigms-IV1351-/README.md

 ## Requirements
 You must create the database and perform queries on it in a linux environment or use Windows Subsystem for Linux (WSL).
 PostgreSQL 18.1 was used and the sql scripts might not function for earlier versions.
+For task 3 you will also need to have Maven installed.

 ## How to use
 Firstly, make sure to enter a terminal in this project folder and open up a database in ```psql```.